![]() |

 The Fellowship's booth in the Exhibit Hall in Grand Rapids attracted new members who subscribed to the quarterly journal and provided a convenience to current members to renew their memberships.
 Back issues of the periodical were available for perusal and photocopying of pages of particular interest was done.

-An informative thirty-two minute video, Widow Pence's Farm, was available for viewing at the booth.
+An informative thirty-two minute video, Widow Pence's Farm, was available for viewing at the booth

 A five part video of the meeting is posted on the Fellowship's Facebook page.
 [One fun part is added to include an answer to a question.]

 The Fellowship had a booth in the Exhibit Hall at Pittsburgh.
 It attracted new members and was a convenience to current members to renew their memberships.
-Free copies of a nicely bound family history, HYLTON GENEALOGY From Castle to Cottage Hilton Hylton Helton by Hazel S. Moore and a supplement compiled by Wanda Hylton Almgren were available at the table.
+Free copies of a nicely bound family history, HYLTON GENEALOGY From Castle to Cottage Hilton Hylton Hilton by Hazel S. Moore and a supplement compiled by Wanda Hylton Almgren were available at the table.

 This year's meeting was held on Saturday the 12th of July 2008 at 1:00 p.m. in the Dominion Room of the Marriott Hotel in Richmond Virginia.